 ABOUT THE COLLECTION

 The UA Honors Theses Collection provides open access to Honors College Theses produced at the University of Arizona, submitted electronically since 2008.
-Honors College Theses from the late 1960s to 2005 are not online and are available in Special Collections.
+Not all students opt to include their theses in the repository, so the collection is not comprehensive.
+Honors College Theses from the late 1960s to 2005 are not online and are available only in Special Collections.
+These theses are not listed in the online catalog, but a separate card catalog for them is available in Special Collections.
+Individuals trying to obtain a record or copy of their own Honors College theses electronic submissions since 2008 that are not included online, and paper Honors College submissions from 2006-2007 should contact the Honors College.

 Important note for students submitting Honors Theses: your thesis needs to be submitted through the Honors College website.
 Please check with the Honors College for more information.